-Besides from being a search engine giant, Google is known for its hidden easter eggs and awesome April fool jokes.
-Recently, Google embedded a hidden easter egg right in the Chrome web browser using which you can play an awesome endlessly running T-Rex game which jumps through the cactus hurdles.
+Besides being a search engine giant, Google is known for its hidden easter eggs and awesome April fool jokes.
+Recently, Google embedded a hidden easter egg right in the Chrome web browser using which you can play an awesome endlessly running T-Rex game that jumps through the cactus hurdles.
 This will be a killer game with endless fun when you are using public internet hotspots like the coffee shops whose internet service is just patchy and unreliable.
 To Google's credit, the game is included in both the mobile and desktop platforms.
 However, you can only access this easter egg or the inbuilt game while your Chrome browser has no internet access.
 In case you are wondering, here is how you can access and play this fun little game in your Chrome browser.

 Play T-Rex Game in Chrome Browser